SPRING 2017 CO-OP ACADEMY TEAMS!

 It is a 20-week cooperative business intensive.
 We call it a "boot camp" for cooperative start ups.

-The Co-op Academy takes place Monday evenings from February 6th to July 19th.
+The Co-op Academy takes place Monday evenings from August/September - January/February (TBC).
 In addition to the weekly evening sessions, all participants are expected to meet weekly with their teams and dedicate additional time towards research, interviewing potential customers and partners, and testing their product or service.
-Participants will also be required to meet occasionally with the teaching team, an assigned mentor, and supporting lawyers, and graphic & web designers.
+Participants will also be required to meet occasionally with the teaching team, an assigned mentor, and supporting lawyers.

 The Coop Academy is designed to help you and your team launch your cooperative by the completion of the course and grow successfully together.